kaseyvee/D11/README.md

 ## To do:

 - refactor fetching logic to use single API call for all contentful entries
-- figure out smoother loading for hero image and menu page image on initial visit
-- get better restaurant/food photos
 - change drink category names
 - check if vietnamese categories are correct lol
+- convert project to nextjs app for ssg and implement contentful webhooks

 ## Furthur development:

+- get better restaurant/food photos
 - make hours, contacts, and external links manageable through contentful
 - implement 3rd party map in footer
 - refactor menu pages dizasta town